 Pulmonic stenosis (PS) is narrowing of the pulmonary outflow tract causing obstruction of blood flow from the right ventricle to the pulmonary artery during systole.
 Most cases are congenital; many remain asymptomatic until adulthood.
 Signs include a crescendo-decrescendo ejection murmur.
 Diagnosis is by echocardiography.
 Symptomatic patients and those with large gradients require balloon valvuloplasty.

 PS is most often congenital and affects predominantly children; stenosis may be valvular or just below the valve in the outflow tract (infundibular).
-It commonly is a component of tetralogy of Fallot.
+It commonly is a component of tetralogy of Fallot (see Tetralogy of Fallot).
 Less common causes are Noonan syndrome (a familial syndrome similar to Turner syndrome but with no chromosomal defect) and carcinoid syndrome in adults.

 Symptoms and Signs

 Many children remain asymptomatic for years and do not present to a physician until adulthood.
 Even then many patients remain asymptomatic.
 When symptoms develop, they resemble those of aortic stenosis (syncope, angina, dyspnea).
 Visible and palpable signs reflect the effects of right ventricular (RV) hypertrophy and include a prominent jugular venous a wave (due to forceful atrial contraction against a hypertrophied RV), an RV precordial lift or heave, and a left parasternal systolic thrill at the 2nd intercostal space.